Moving forward. Together.

 Filtering and what it means

-Filtering is a scheme that was originally brought into being in April 2014 to allow the removal of old and minor convictions and non-court disposals from standard and enhanced certificates before they are issued.
-It does not mean these items are removed from your criminal record, just that they are not shown.
+Access NI Filtering allows the removal of some old and minor convictions and non-court disposals from Standard and Enhanced Access NI certificates after a period of time.
+It does not mean these items are removed from your criminal record, just that they are not shown on your Access NI certificate.

 What can be filtered?